webstudio-is/webstudio-community/docs/basics/FAQ.md

 <details>
 <summary>🎨 What are design tokens?</summary>

-Design Tokens provide a unified system for managing design elements like colors, spacing, and font sizes.
+Design Tokens provide a unified system for managing styles like colors, spacing, and font sizes.
 They serve as a single source of truth for both designers and developers, housed in accessible formats like JSON files.
 This system ensures consistency across a project and simplifies design maintenance.

 A common application of design tokens is in semantic color naming, where names correspond to usage rather than color values.
 The flexibility of design tokens allows for referencing, condition-specific alterations, and mathematical manipulations.